Excitonic enhancement of cavity-mediated interactions in a two-band Hubbard model: Screening calculation and the effective Hamiltonian

 which is evaluated at equilibrium.
 Here we assume that changes to this mean field value are negligible, such that we do not need to determine it self-consistently.
 Likewise, the microscopic electronic occupation is replaced by its equilibrium expectation value,

 Overall, these steps result in an effective low-temperature Hamiltonian, which we will analyze in the following section.
 In Appendix~\ref{sec.GRPA}, we have checked that our approach is equivalent to a generalized RPA calculation for near-resonant interactions.

+We note that during the derivation of the semiconductor Bloch equations (SBE) \cite{lindberg1988effective}, i.e. the differential equations for the dynamics of the expectation value of $\hat{b}_{{\bf k},s}$, the approximation (\ref{U-b-commutator-reduced}) to simplify the commutator $[\hat{U},\hat{b}_{{\bf k},s}]$ is employed, too.
+However, unlike in the derivation of the SBEs where Eq.~(\ref{U-b-commutator-reduced}) is used only once before the mean-field decoupling, in our approach this commutator approximation is repeatedly used, followed by a resummation.
+This repeated application of Eq.~(\ref{U-b-commutator-reduced}) results in an effective Hamiltonian governing the low-energy dynamics of the lower-band electrons, which cannot be captured by SBE.
+We refer to Appendix \ref{Appendix:SBE-comparison} for a detailed comparison to the SBE method.
 In the following, we will analyze the effective mean-field Hamiltonian, and investigate how the emergence of excitons affects the low-energy physics.